The Hon John Brumby (Chair)

 Dr Pradeep Philip

-Chief Executive of Oxfam Australia, Dr Helen Szoke is a human rights advocate who has worked for many years to stop race discrimination in Australia.
-Dr Szoke served as Australia’s Federal Race Discrimination Commissioner, following seven years as the Victorian Equal Opportunity and Human Rights Commissioner.
+Former Chief Executive of Oxfam Australia, a human rights advocate who has worked for many years to stop race discrimination in Australia.
+Dr Szoke served as Australia's Federal Race Discrimination Commissioner, following seven years as the Victorian Equal Opportunity and Human Rights Commissioner.

-Miles Kupa is a former Australian diplomat, with extensive experience both overseas and in Canberra.
+Former Australian diplomat, with extensive experience both overseas and in Canberra.
 He was High Commissioner to Malaysia (2010-2014) and Singapore (2005-2008).
 He was Ambassador to Iraq, the Philippines and Thailand, and also had postings in Egypt, France and Indonesia (as deputy head of mission).
-In Canberra he held a range of senior positions: as head of the Foreign Affairs Branch in the Department of the Prime Minister and Cabinet; as head of the Foreign Minister’s Office; and in the Department of Foreign Affairs and Trade including as Deputy Secretary.
+In Canberra he held a range of senior positions: as head of the Foreign Affairs Branch in the Department of the Prime Minister and Cabinet; as head of the Foreign Minister's Office; and in the Department of Foreign Affairs and Trade including as Deputy Secretary.
 He concluded his foreign service career in 2014, and is now a part-time consultant.
-He is a Visiting Fellow at the Coral Bell School of Asia Pacific Affairs at the ANU.

-Dr Ian Watt AC is a former Secretary of the Department of the Prime Minister and Cabinet between 2011 and 2014 and head of the Australian Public Service from 2011 until he resigned late 2014.
+Former Secretary of the Department of the Prime Minister and Cabinet between 2011 and 2014 and head of the Australian Public Service from 2011 until he resigned late 2014.
 Prior to that, he was Secretary of the Departments of Defence; Finance; and Communications, Information Technology and the Arts between 2001 and 2011.
-Dr Watt is Chairman of BAE Systems Australia and serves on the Boards of Citigroup Pty Ltd, Smartgroup Corporation, the Grattan Institute (The University of Melbourne), O'Connell Street Associates Pty Ltd and CEDA.
+Dr Watt serves on the Boards of Smartgroup Corporation, the Grattan Institute (The University of Melbourne) and O'Connell Street Associates Pty Ltd.

-John Lord is the founder of Neota Logic where he leads the pack of innovators in an AI platform.
-John has been instrumental in providing vision and building platforms that advance access to justice and legal advice.
-For example, Neota's been engaged to develop an interactive portal for New Mexico legal aid in a project funded by the Legal Services Corporation; and has collaborated with Georgetown University Law Centre in now eight semester-long courses in which students build Neota Logic applications serving the public interest.
-Neota’s software is now taught in conjunction with pro bono projects in ten leading law schools around the world.
-Neota has also collaborated with the world's largest employment and labour law firm, Littler Mendelson in a joint venture, ComplianceHR.
-In July 2014, John was honoured as a top innovator in the legal industry as part of a group of “the most interesting, proactive and courageous leaders in the world of law, scholarship, and legal technology".
+Founder of Neota Logic where he leads the pack of innovators.
+John has been instrumental in providing vision and building platforms that advance the law.
+For example, Neota's been engaged to develop an interactive portal for New Mexico legal aid in a project funded by the Legal Services Corporation; and has collaborated with Georgetown University Law Center on three semester-long courses in which students build Neota Logic applications serving the public interest; partnered with the Australian law firm Plexus.
+Neota's collaborated with the world's largest employment and labor law firm, Littler Mendelson.
+In July 2014 John was honoured as a top innovator in the legal industry - "the most interesting, proactive and courageous leader in the world of law, scholarship, and legal technology".

 Professor Craig Jeffrey